neondatabase/website/content/docs/reference/glossary.md

 ### vCPU

-Virtual Central Processing Unit, a unit of processing power allocated to a virtual machine or compute instance.
+Virtual CPU, a unit of processing power allocated to a virtual machine or compute instance.

 ### WAL